EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 STRAIN | r | all | Y | | A sequence of six numbers defining a general distortion of the lattice vectors ALPHA | r | all | N | | Amount of Voigt strain

+{::comment}
 {::nomarkdown}</div>{:/}
+{:/comment}

 ##### _SYMGRP_

+{::comment}
 <div onclick="elm = document.getElementById('symtable'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">Click to show SYMGRP.</button></div>
 {::nomarkdown}<div style="display:none;margin:0px 25px 0px 25px;"id="symtable">{:/}
+{:/comment}

 Category SYMGRP provides symmetry information; it helps in two ways.
 First, it provides the relevant information to find which sites are equivalent, this makes for a simpler and more accurate band calculations.
 Secondly, it reduces the number of k-points needed in Brillouin zone integrations.

 Normally you don't need SYMGRP; the program is capable of finding its own symmetry operations.
 However, there are cases where it is useful or even necessary to manually specify them.
 For example when including spin-orbit coupling or noncollinear magnetism where the symmetry group isn't only specified by the atomic positions.
 In this case you need to supply extra information.

 You can use SYMGRP to explicitly declare a set of generators from which the entire group can be created.
 For example, the three operations R4X, MX and R3D are sufficient to generate all 48 elements of cubic symmetry.

 Unless conditions are set for noncollinear magnetism and/or SO coupling, the inversion is assumed by default as a consequence of time-reversal symmetry.